Bareto: Ves lo que quieres ver (2012)

-In 2012, Bareto released “ves lo que quieres ver”, an album which goes deeper into the sounds they had previously worked with, but with a stronger social component in the lyrics.
+In 2012, Bareto released their album, “ves lo que quieres ver”.
 The first single is called “Camaleon”.

 The new album also marks the bands transition into the international market and was backed by tours in Japan, United States and Brazil.

 The group also shared the stage in 2012 with highly successful Manu Chao, former Mano Negra, in his show in Peru.

 Impredecible (2015)

-With Bareto’s last long effort, Impredecible, released in November 2015, the band is getting a deeper international reach thanks to the English label World Village (Harmonia Mundi).
+With Bareto’s last long effort, Impredecible, released in November 2015, the band reached further international reach thanks to the English label World Village (Harmonia Mundi).

 The tracks “La voz del Sinchi”, “Viejita guarachera” and “La semilla” has been aired in radios in France as Nova and Fip.
-Despite the enduring influence of Peruvian Psychedelic Cumbia, Bareto did not stick to this reference in their latest album, which takes us from instrumental cumbia with “La Voz del Sinchi,” to a deep dub atmosphere in “Viejita Guarachera” passing by festejo with the song “El Loco”.
-The Afro Peruvian diva Susana Baca featured this last track.
+Bareto did not stick to influence of Peruvian Psychedelic Cumbia in their latest album, which takes us from instrumental cumbia with “La Voz del Sinchi,” to a deep dub atmosphere in “Viejita Guarachera” passing by festejo with the song “El Loco”.
+The Afro Peruvian singer, Susana Baca, featured on the last track.

-The album has also been the opportunity for the band to include electronic elements thanks to the support in production of Felipe Alvarez (Polen Records, Colombia).
+The album has also been the opportunity for the band to include electronic elements thanks to the support in production of Felipe Álvarez (Polen Records, Colombia).